 Apparently, Qobuz doesn’t consider Tidal a rival, even though on the face of it, they are in more-or-less direct competition.

 Each would like to relieve you of a substantial sum of money to bring high-quality audio streaming to your desktop or mobile device.
 It seems, to us at least, Tidal isn’t a rival to Qobuz in the same way BMW isn’t a rival to Mercedes-Benz.

 Ease of use

 Now Qobuz is back on the offensive with Sublime+.
 It’s the Sublime service we’ve enthused about, now with hi-res streaming smarts – 24-bit/192kHz audio files don’t need buying and downloading before you can stream them in all their big-numbers glory.

 Qobuz isn’t particularly forthcoming about how it’s managed to shoehorn 24-bit/192kHz audio files into packages small enough to be reliably streamed.

 Certainly MQA has been on a far bigger mission to educate and enlighten.
 All we’re told is that Qobuz can squeeze all that info into a FLAC-format file and stream it without compromising sound.

-The Qobuz catalogue of hi-res audio tracks (for Qobuz’s purposes, ‘hi-res’ means 24-bit/anything from 44.1kHz to 192kHz) is now 70,000-strong.
+The Qobuz catalogue of 24-bit/192kHz albums is now 70,000-strong, while CD-quality or hi-res audio tracks (for Qobuz’s purposes, ‘hi-res’ means 24-bit/anything from 44.1kHz to 192kHz) numbers close to 40 million.
 And 90 per cent of these are available for Sublime+ customers to stream, with the promise of more to come imminently.